niklasf/hashlog/README.md

 =======

-When the use case is weird enough that existing tools don't fit perfectly ... track and verify MD5/SHA1/SHA256 hashes of files.
+When the use case is weird enough that existing tools don't fit perfectly ... track and verify MD5/SHA1/SHA256 hashes of files in a local database.

 Examples
 --------